On the Highly Connected Dyadic, Near-Regular, and Sixth-Root-of-Unity Matroids: Dyadic Matroids

-If we contract an element of $A$ and then simplify, the result is a universal matroid of a complete lifted $Y$-template determined by a submatrix of $P$.
-If we contract an element of $B\cup C\cup D$ and simplify, we obtain a universal matroid of $\YT(P)$ of smaller rank.
-If we contract an element of $E$ and simplify, we obtain a universal matroid of a complete lifted $Y$-template determined by a matrix obtained by adding one row of $P$ to another and removing the first row (and possibly removing graphic or duplicate columns that may result).
-If we contract an element of $F$ and simplify, the resulting matroid still contains a spanning clique.
-In fact, the sets $B$ and $D$ remain unchanged.
-However, some of the columns in the sets $A$, $C$, and $E$ will not be in the spanning clique of the new matroid.
-Thus, we have a universal matroid of a complete lifted $Y$-template determined by a larger matrix than $P$.
-(The reader familiar with \cite{g-submitted} might recognize that this situation can also be described using a $Y$-template $\YT(P_0,P_1)$, where $P_1$ has one column.)
+If we contract an element of $A$ and simplify, then the result is the universal matroid of a complete, lifted $Y$-template determined by a matrix $P'$ obtained from $P$ by deleting one row and possibly removing any graphic or duplicate columns that may result.
+If $P'$ is obtained from $T_3$ by deleting the last row, then $P' = T_1$, up to column scaling.
+This implies that $N=\Omega_r$ and $N'=\Pi_{r-1}$.
+In all other cases, one can use Lemma \ref{lem:comp-lift}(ii) to show that $\YT(P')$ is minor equivalent to $\YT(P'')$ for some matrix $P''$ of the form given in Lemma \ref{lem:main-case}, implying that $N'$ is signed-graphic.

-Since $M'$ is a simple minor of $\Pi_r$, $\Sigma_r$, or $\Omega_r$ for some $r$, it can be obtained by repeated contractions and simplifications, as described in the previous paragraph, followed by deletion of some elements.
-Using the analysis above, as well as Lemmas \ref{lem:comp-lift}(ii) and \ref{lem:main-case}, it is fairly straightforward (although tedious) to show the following: \begin{itemize} \item If $N$ is a minor of $\Pi_r$, then either $N$ is signed-graphic or the simplification of $N$ is a restriction of $\Pi_{r'}$ for some $r'\leq r$. \item If $N$ is a minor of $\Sigma_r$, then either $N$ is signed-graphic or the simplification of $N$ is a restriction of $\Sigma_{r'}$ for some $r'\leq r$. \item If $N$ is a minor of $\Omega_r$, then either $N$ is signed-graphic or the simplification of $N$ is a restriction of $\Pi_{r'}$ or $\Omega_{r'}$ for some $r'\leq r$. \end{itemize}
+If we contract an element of $E$ and simplify, we obtain a universal matroid of a complete, lifted $Y$-template determined by a matrix $P' $ obtained by adding one row of $P$ to another, deleting the added row, and possibly removing graphic or duplicate columns that may result.
+One can use Lemma \ref{lem:comp-lift}(ii) to check that $\YT(P')$ is minor equivalent to $\YT(P'')$ for some matrix $P''$ such that either $P''$ is of the form given in Lemma \ref{lem:main-case} (and therefore $N'$ is signed-graphic) or $P'' = T_1$.
+We have $P''=T_1$ only when $P=T_3$, so in this case, $N=\Omega_r$ and $N'=\Pi_{r-1}$.

-Therefore, $M'$ is a restriction of $\Pi_{r'}$, $\Sigma_{r'}$, or $\Omega_{r'}$.
-It remains to see that $r'=r(M')$, but this is true because otherwise there are rows of the matrix representing $M'$ that can be removed without changing the matroid. \end{proof}
+If $P=T_1$ and we contract the element of $F$ represented by either the second or third column of $T_1$, then we obtain a matroid represented by a matrix with at most two nonzero entries per column.
+In all other cases, if we contract an element of $F$ and simplify, then we obtain the universal matroid of a complete, lifted $Y$-template determined by some matrix $P'$.
+Using Lemma \ref{lem:comp-lift}(ii), one can check that $\YT(P')$ is minor equivalent to $\YT(P'')$ for some matrix $P''$ of the form given in Lemma \ref{lem:main-case}.
+Therefore, $N'$ is signed-graphic. \end{proof}

 Now we prove Theorem \ref{thm:dyadic-exc-minor}.

 \begin{proof}[Proof of Theorem \ref{thm:dyadic-exc-minor}] We will use Lemma \ref{lem:connected-excluded-minors} to prove Theorem \ref{thm:dyadic-exc-minor}.
 Let $\mathcal{E}_1=\{\AGE\}$, and let $\mathcal{E}_2=\{(\AGE)^*\}$.
 Since $\AGE$ is ternary but not dyadic, and since the class of dyadic matroids is closed under duality, conditions (i) and (ii) of Lemma \ref{lem:connected-excluded-minors} are satisfied.
 Since every signed-graphic matroid is dyadic and since $\Pi_r$, $\Sigma_r$, and $\Omega_r$ are dyadic for every $r$, Lemma \ref{lem:YT-analysis} implies that condition (iii) of Lemma \ref{lem:connected-excluded-minors} is satisfied.
 Then (iv) follows from (iii) and duality.
 The result follows. \end{proof}